-Tom Joyner served on the DGA’s AD/UPM Council from 1974 to 1975, then again from 1984-1985.
-From 1988 to 2000, he served as an AD/UPM Council Member or Alternate and has served on six AD/UPM committees, as well as the DGA Negotiating Committee.
-In 1999, Tom Joyner received the DGA's Frank Capra Achievement Award in recognition of his career achievement and service to the Directors Guild of America.
+Tom Joyner served on the DGA’s Western AD/UPM Council from 1984-2012, on the National Board from 1999-2005 and was a member of the 1973, 1999 and 2008 Negotiating Committees.
+In 1999, Tom Joyner received the DGA's Frank Capra Achievement Award in recognition of his career achievement and service to the Guild.